TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/Index.rst

 FlexForm field
 ==============

-Renders a :ref:`FlexForm <flexforms>` element.
+Renders a :ref:`FlexForm <t3coreapi:flexforms>` element.
 Essentially, this consists in a hierarchically organized set of fields which will have their values saved into a single field in the database, stored as XML.